seyerjo/fa2trakt/docs/features.md

 - **Edge Cases:**
   - **Ambiguous Pages:** Pages that don't clearly fit the expected structure for either movies or series might lead to incorrect detection.
   - **DOM Structure Change:** Changes in how FilmAffinity displays type information will break this detection.
-- **Validation Rules:** The function should return a predictable value (e.g., boolean) indicating the detected type.
+- **Validation Rules:** The function should return a boolean value indicating the detected type.
-- **Error Handling:** Should ideally log an error if it cannot reliably determine the type based on the expected DOM structure.
+- **Error Handling:** If the crucial DOM elements used for detection are missing, potentially logs `errorDetectingType` (localized) using `console.warn` as it might fallback to a default (e.g., movie), but this specific logging isn't explicitly implemented in v1.0.

-## Feature 4: Trakt.tv URL Construction
+## Feature 4: Trakt URL Construction

 - **ID:** FEAT-04
 - **Description:** Creates the correct Trakt.tv search URL based on the extracted title and content type.